eragornmitra/mm_retail_ai_chatbot_multi-modal/README.md

 # sk_retail_ai_chatbot_multi-modal
-Multi-modal Retail Chatbot using Gen AI Agents
+Multi-modal Retail Chatbot using Gen AI Agentic Applications See README file for installation and uploading